 Joining 4-H is as easy as contacting the extension center.
 A staff member will explain the enrollment process and membership dues.
 In addition to dues, some projects may require a small investment to get started, and there may be a fee for materials, trips or other activities.

 The 4-H year begins October 1st but we accept enrollment year-round.
-The 4-H program year runs from Sept.
-1 to Aug.
-31. Certain activities may have participation deadlines.
+TThe 4-H program year runs from Oct.
+1 to Sept.
+30. Certain activities may have participation deadlines.
+Certain activities may have participation deadlines.

 Steps to become a 4-H member: